Marsden Hartley, American, 1914

 Imagine a line down the center of the painting.
 When both sides are exactly the same, how is it balanced?
 It is symmetrical.
 Are both sides of this painting exactly the same?
 No, there are some differences.
 When both sides are different, how is it balanced?
 It is asymmetrical.
 Try and pick out which parts on both sides of the painting are the same and which parts are different.
 Take your time.
 There are many similar and different details for you to discover.
 What mood does this type of balance give the painting?
 Is it full of energy?
 Or is it peaceful?
 Look closely.
 Do the objects in this painting have a lot of details?
 No, the artist left out many of the details.
 What details did he leave out?
 For example, he left out the scales, fins and eyes on the fish.
 What do you see in the painting besides the outline of the fish that tells you they’re fish?
 I’ll give you a clue.
 Do you see any wavy lines in the painting?
 The “fish” are swimming in what looks like the waves of a stream!
 When details are removed from a work of art, it is abstract.
 Many of the details have been removed from this work, so we can call it partially abstract.

-How do you think this artist felt about Indian peoples?
+How do you think this artist felt about indigenous peoples from America?
 How do the balance of the composition, the beautiful repeated patterns of the teepees and fish and canoes, and the earth colors make you feel?
 Look at the bird and sun at the top of the painting.
 Is the sun rising or setting?
 Is it morning or evening?
 Is the bird majestic, grand?
-Do you think the artist believed Native Americans are majestic like this bird?
+Do you think the artist believed indigenous peoples from America are majestic like this bird?
 What do you think would be a good title for this piece?
-This artist loved Native American culture, but mostly what he learned about Native Indian life he learned from books and museums.
+This artist loved indigenous American culture, but mostly what he learned about indigenous American life he learned from books and museums.
 Because he used his imagination, he called his painting Indian Fantasy.